mmastrac/mmm-matrix/README.md

 `mmm-matrix` builds a matrix by "adding" and "multiplying" configurations.

+The matrix is built in three phases:

+1. Addition and multiplication: the nested objects, arrays and values are combined to produce the candidate list of matrix items.
+The candidate list may contain `$if` or `$dynamic` items that require further evaluation.
+2. Evaluation: `$if` or `$dynamic` items are evaluated and the computed item list is generated.
+3. Merging: any items that are equivalent to a previous item are skipped, while any item that is a strict superset of a previous item replaces that previous item.

 ### Addition

 Addition happens using JSON or YAML lists.
 Specify two objects in a list and you get two matrix configurations:

 ```yaml
 - os: linux